 She doesn't want someone who doesn't have enough on his plate and is so wholly devoted to her because she can't be devoted to him in kind.
 One of those "unevenly yoked" kind of deals.
-She wants to date a man who is headed in a similar direction as her--who has goals of his own--who she doesn't need to give constant attention to.
+Basically, she wants to date a man she doesn't need to give constant attention to.

 In a 2009 Rolling Stone interview, Madonna said this about "Like a Virgin" and "Material Girl": "I liked them both because they were ironic and provocative at the same time but also unlike me.
 I am not a materialistic person, and I certainly wasn't a virgin, and, by the way, how can you be like a virgin?
 I liked the play on words, I thought they were clever.
 They're so geeky, they're cool."

 This song is particularly interesting because it was not originally intended to be performed by Michael Jackson, but by Donny Osmond.
 Osmond, however, was on tour so 14-year-old Jackson received the honor and his first number one as a solo artist.
 Which is pretty cool, but kind of crazy when you learn what the song is really about.